zelcion/birbs/README.md

 ```

 ### Context.getProcedure()
-_Fetches a procedure by it's Identifier.
+_Fetches a procedure by its Identifier.
 Returns a procedure or undefined_

 ```javascript
   Context.getProcedure(procedureId: symbol);